A Lost Year For OPKO Health

 2017 has been a tough year for OPKO Health (OPK).
-The stock is down more than 25% year-to-date, significantly underperforming the general market and its biotech peers.
+The stock is down more than 25% year to date, significantly underperforming the general market and its biotech peers.
 Looking at the chart, a bystander could have concluded that OPKO’s commercial business is imploding and that its pipeline is failing.
 This is certainly not the case – instead, OPKO is a victim of the expectations game.
 Rarely does a stock perform well when expectations are falling.
-And while I believe OPKO is certainly worth much more than the current share price implies, the company has done little to make investors excited over the last 12 months:
+And, while I believe OPKO is certainly worth much more than the current share price implies, the company has done little to make investors excited over the last 12 months:

 - hGH-CTP failed in the phase 3 trial in adults.
-This is a minor setback for the company as the adult segment accounts for approximately 20% of the total market, but investors punished the stock and this event marked the start of a decline from which the company is yet to recover.
+This is a minor setback for the company as the adult segment accounts for approximately 20% of the total market, but investors punished the stock, and this event marked the start of a decline from which the company is yet to recover.

 - The diagnostics business is under pressure.
 More on this later.